Francisco Lomuto

 The fidelity is really good - someone has been hiding these 78s away somewhere.

 All but four of the 22 tracks are from the neglected period on the Odeón label, which ends in the summer of 1931.
-Mar de fondo is The cumparsita is from 1936, and Criolla linda and Sentimiento gaucho (The few dates below are for disambiguation, i.e. to clarify which recording is meant on those tangos which Lomuto recorded more than once).
+The cumparsita is from 1936, and Criolla linda and Sentimiento gaucho from 1942.
+(The few dates below are for disambiguation, i.e. to clarify which recording is meant on those tangos which Lomuto recorded more than once).

 There are two more tracks of Charlo singing with Lomuto on the Charlo CD on this label.